 Project Component Main Eligible Activities Tenant-based Rental Assistance (TBRA) Rent subsidy, rent standards, and rent reasonableness with respect to shared housing arrangements for the assisted family or individual shall be voluntary to the rules as described at HUD 24 CFR 574.300, .310, .320.

-Project Component Main Eligible Activities STRMU Short-term rent, mortgage, and utility payments to prevent the homelessness of the tenant or mortgagor of a dwelling.
+Rapid Re-Housing Housing relocation and stabilization services and/or short-and/or medium-term rental assistance as necessary to help individuals or families living in shelters or in places not meant for human habitation move as quickly as possible into permanent housing and achieve stability in that housing.
+Short-Term Rental, Mortgage, and Utility (STRMU) Short-term rent, mortgage, and utility payments to prevent the homelessness of the tenant or mortgagor of a dwelling.
 Short-term supported housing includes facilities to provide temporary shelter to eligible individuals as well as rent, mortgage, and utilities payments to enable eligible individuals to remain in their own dwellings.
 Rent, mortgage, and utilities payments to prevent the homelessness of the tenant or mortgagor of a dwelling may not be provided over a period of more than 21 weeks in any 52-week period, as described at HUD 24 CFR 574.300,.330(a).
-Supportive Services Supportive services including, but not limited to, health, mental health, assessment, permanent housing placement, drug and alcohol abuse treatment and counseling, day care, personal assistance, nutritional services, intensive care when required, and assistance in gaining access to local, State and Federal government benefits as described at HUD 24 CFR 574.300(b)(7).
-Housing Information Services Housing information services including, but not limited to, counseling, information, and referral services to assist an eligible person to locate, acquire, finance, and maintain housing, as described at HUD 24 CFR 574.300(1).

-Project Component Main Eligible Activities Administration Eligible costs of overall program management, coordination, monitoring and evaluation.
+Project Component Main Eligible Activities Supportive Services Supportive services including, but not limited to, health, mental health, assessment, permanent housing placement, drug and alcohol abuse treatment and counseling, day care, personal assistance, nutritional services, intensive care when required, and assistance in gaining access to local, State and Federal government benefits as described at HUD 24 CFR 574.300(b)(7).
+Housing Information Housing information services including, but not limited to, counseling, information, and referral services to assist an eligible person to locate, acquire, finance, and maintain housing, as described at HUD 24 CFR 574.300(1).
+Administration Eligible costs of overall program management, coordination, monitoring and evaluation.
 Salaries, wages, and related costs of the staff of subrecipients, or other staff engaged in program administration, as specified at HUD 24 CFR 576.108.